 $.customer.email

-For complex transformations that use arbitrary JavaScript, you'll need to:
+For complex transformations that use JavaScript, use one of these paths:

-1. Extract the transformation logic into your agent (do it in the agent code, not the event layer)
+- Extract the transformation logic into your agent when it is agent-specific behavior.

 Connection translation